DISCLAIMER: The ISSS Office is neither licensed nor qualified to provide tax advice and will not do so.

 "GLACIER Tax Prep Software" is available for free for Florida Tech's international population to use in preparing non-resident federal income tax returns.
 GLACIER Tax Prep is designed exclusively for foreign students, scholars, teachers, researchers, and their dependents who are non-resident aliens (the software will not prepare federal resident returns or state income tax returns.)

-GLACIER Tax Prep is an online system; however, it does not file the tax return electronically (the IRS does not currently allow Forms 1040NR and 1040NR-EZ to be filed electronically.)
+GLACIER Tax Prep is an online system; however, at this time, it does not file the tax return electronically.
 You must print, sign, and mail the tax returns/forms generated by GLACIER Tax Prep.
 Therefore, you must have access to a printer, preferably at the time the data is entered.
 The ISSS Office strongly recommends that you make a photocopy of your tax documents before you send them in.